synfinatic/3DPrinting/headphone_mount/README.md

 The design is (mostly) parametric so I was able to create different sizes of mounts based on the width of the headband.
 I include STL files with 40mm to 70mm width.

+I'm using this mount with even very large & heavy headphones like my Audeze LCD-2C's without problems.

 ## Print Instructions